COMMUNICATIONS ASSISTANT IV

 - Three years of experience at a dispatch center or high-volume customer call center.

-Equivalent combinations of education and experience may also be considered.
+Equivalent combinations of education and experience may also

 - Familiarity with City of Milwaukee streets and service area districts.